0xm3ga/chat_gpt_plugin_example/README.md

 ### Pre-commit Hooks

 This project uses pre-commit hooks to maintain code quality.
+Make sure to install `pre-commit` using `pip install pre-commit` command, and then install git commit hooks using `pre-commit install`.
 The hooks are set up with the following tools:

 - **mypy**: A static type checker for Python, `mypy` catches bugs and prevents crashes by detecting and alerting you of type errors before runtime.